ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: The Proposed Method

 \subsection{Discussions}

 In this subsection, we discuss the properties of our proposed \sys as follows:

-\para{Novelty Statement.} \sys is the first algorithm framework that effectively combines the advantages of both Bayesian optimization and zero-cost proxies.
-Prior knowledge about whether the proxies are suitable for the current task is not required in the proposed framework.
-Also, note that \sys is independent of the choice of surrogate and proxies, i.e., users can replace those components with state-of-the-art ones in future researches.
+\textbf{Extension.} \sys is independent of the choice of BO surrogate and zero-cost proxies, and users can replace those components with state-of-the-art ones in future researches.
+Moreover, it also supports other orthogonal methods for acceleration, like transfer learning.

-\para{Time Complexity.} The time complexity of each iteration in \sys is $\mathcal{O}(|D|log|D|)$, which is dominated by the cost of fitting a probabilistic random forest surrogate.
+\textbf{Time Complexity.} The time complexity of each iteration in \sys is $\mathcal{O}(|D|log|D|)$, which is dominated by the cost of fitting a probabilistic random forest surrogate.
 Note that since the computation cost of proxy scores is constant during each iteration, it is not taken into account.

-\para{Overhead Analysis.} During each iteration, the computation cost of proxy scores is $QT_p$ in which $Q$ is the number of computed configurations, and $T_p$ is the average cost of computation.
+\textbf{Overhead Analysis.} During each iteration, the computation cost of proxy scores is $QT_p$ in which $Q$ is the number of computed configurations, and $T_p$ is the average cost of computation.
 In practice, $T_p$ can be calculated in seconds, and $Q$ configurations can be parallelly computed even on a single GPU.
 We set $Q$ to be 500, and the time cost for each iteration is less than a minute.
 Compared with the actual training cost (hours), this overhead can almost be ignored.

-\para{Convergence Discussion.} As the number of observations grows, the proxies accumulate misrankings while the surrogate generalizes better.
-As a result, the generalization ability measurement of the BO surrogate will gradually outperform the proxies.
+\textbf{Convergence Discussion.} As the number of observations grows, the proxies accumulate misrankings while the surrogate generalizes better.
+As a result, the generalization ability of the BO surrogate will gradually outperform the proxies.
 Meanwhile, the temperature $\tau$ declines when $T$ grows, which sharpens the distribution and leads to the domination of the BO surrogate on influence.
 Finally, \sys puts almost all the weights on the BO surrogate, and the algorithm reverts to standard BO, which enjoys a convergence guarantee~\cite{hutter2011sequential}.
+We provide the analysis of when the combination function reverts to standard BO.

+\begin{assumption}{1} As proxies are not learning models, $G(P_i;D)$ is relatively stable and has an upper bound.
+Denote the least upper bound among all proxies as $G_u$; As a learning model, we expect that $G(M;D)$ will consistently outperform all proxies after sufficient rounds $T_e$, and then $G(M;D)$ has a lower bound $G_l$, where $G_l > G_u$. \end{assumption}

-We will illustrate this trend of influence in the following section.
+\begin{theorem} After $T_c=\max\{T_e, \exp(\tau_0 * \frac{\log KQ}{G_l - G_u} -1))\}$ rounds where $K$, $Q$ is the number of proxies and sampled configurations, ProxyBO reverts to standard BO. \end{theorem} The proofs are provided in the appendix.
+We will also illustrate this trend of influence in the following section.